 Next, we want to digitize manual, error-prone processes.
 This includes the forms and agreements the vendor must complete, as well as the finance team’s process of entering the vendor’s data into the company’s ERP.
 Beyond offering vendors and finance employees a much more pleasant onboarding experience, moving toward digitized processes minimizes errors and saves time.
 It also enables businesses to more easily collect valuable business data from the vendor (such as other companies the vendor is working with) in order to enrich their vendor profiles.

 Finally, all vendor onboarding-related processes and interactions must move out of emails and spreadsheets and into a centralized platform.
-Approve.com enables businesses to overcome the challenges that arise from relying on siloed systems for a comprehensive process like vendor onboarding.
+Don’t let it sound daunting, an automated spend management tool can help your organization do this seamlessly.
+Approve.com for example, enables businesses to overcome the challenges that arise from relying on siloed systems for a comprehensive process like vendor onboarding.

 Businesses interested in bypassing the hurdles of vendor onboarding should look to procurement platforms that centralize, digitize, and make transparent every part of the procurement process—equipping employees and vendors alike with the tools they need to achieve fast and efficient workflows.
 This modern approach to procurement and vendor onboarding enables every relevant party to easily understand where processes stand, and who’s responsible for completing the next step.
 Aligned with an organization’s ERP and other systems already in place, all data is synced and easily tracked.